Kremlin Wall Necropolis: Ashes, 1925–1984

-On 26 April 1967, cosmonaut Vladimir Komarov, who had died in the crash of his Soyuz 1 space capsule, was given a state funeral in Moscow, and his ashes were interred in the Kremlin Wall Necropolis.
-Komarov was posthumously awarded the Order of Lenin (for the second time) and the order of Hero of the Soviet Union.
+On 26 April 1967, cosmonaut Vladimir Komarov, who died in the crash of his Soyuz 1 space capsule, was given a state funeral in Moscow, and his ashes were interred in the Kremlin Wall Necropolis.
+Komarov was posthumously awarded the Order of Lenin, for the second time, and the order of Hero of the Soviet Union.

-The last person to be buried in the Kremlin wall was Minister of Defence Dmitriy Ustinov in December 1984.
+The last person to be buried in the Kremlin Wall was Minister of Defence Dmitriy Ustinov, in December 1984.